Howdy Hot Chicken

 We knew from the brief that the restaurant concept would leverage the popular Nashville hot chicken trend.
 Our client has already secured the restaurant name, Howdy Hot Chicken.
 Additionally, we knew that changes to the physical space would be minimal as existing furnishings would remain in the restaurant.

-Ray signed on for The Starter Pack package, so for this project, we would create two restaurant brand design concepts.
+Our client signed on for The Starter Package, so for this project, we would create two restaurant brand design concepts.
 We based the brand look and feel of each of the two concepts on what we knew about the restaurant, including location, target market, menu details, and existing furnishings.

 We decided that we would create one option that would be bright and bold.
 The other option would take on a vintage look that nods to the restaurant’s Texas roots.